niplav/site/daygame_cost_benefit.md

 <!--
 Second one: fix costs & other stuff
-Approximate ratio per:

-1:200 for the first 500 approaches
-1:100 for 500-1000
-1:50 for 1000-2000
-1:30 for everything afterwards

 TODO:

-increase opportunity cost
 distinguish opportunity cost and incidental benefits from sunlight, light exercise and improvement of social skills
 -->